Eskander/haos-apps/src/DOCS.md

-# Home Assistant Add-on: Homer
+# Homer Dashboard Add-on for Home Assistant

 ## How to use
 Enable "**Show in sidebar**" setting to add Homer Dashboard to Home Assistant sidebar.